Attorney Michael Avenatti, Sometime Scourge To Trump, Now Faces Federal Charges

 He became a cable news fixture during the time he represented the former adult film actress Stormy Daniels, who says she had a sexual relationship with Donald Trump years ago.

 Avenatti also targeted Trump's former personal lawyer Michael Cohen, who has admitted to arranging a scheme in which Daniels was paid ahead of Election Day 2016 to keep quiet.

-She was one of two women whom Cohen arranged to be paid at that time to minimize political problems for Trump, Cohen has since acknowledged.
+Daniels was one of two women whom Cohen arranged to be paid at that time to minimize political problems for Trump, Cohen has since acknowledged.

 Trump has acknowledged the payment to Daniels but denies the underlying allegations about a sexual relationship.
 But it wasn't only in that case that Avenatti sought to cause problems for the president.